Data-driven quantification of model-form uncertainty in Reynolds-averaged simulations of wind farms

 \section{Conclusions}

-The leading goal of this study is to accurately quantify model-from uncertainties in predicting QoIs due to the Reynolds stress discrepancies for the RANS simulation of wind farms.
+The leading goal of this study is to accurately quantify model-from uncertainties in predicting QoIs due to the Reynolds stress discrepancies for the RANS simulation of wind farms subjected to a neutrally stratified ABL condition.
 To this end, the realizable $k-\varepsilon$ turbulence model was used to solve the governing RANS equations, and the eigenvalue perturbation method was applied to the Reynolds stress anisotropy tensor for the wake-zone cells.
 Based on a novel framework, in the first step, perturbation direction toward one of the turbulence limiting states was determined.
 The baseline RANS results were perturbed by the distance between the corresponding RANS and LES points on the barycentric map.
 Perturbed model results with more accurate UQ confirmed the initial hypothesis about modifying the perturbation direction, utilizing a $priori$ determined perturbation value, and perturbing specified part of the domain in contrast to the data-free approach of the previous studies \cite{eidi2021model, hornshoj2021quantifying}.

-In the second step, XGBoost as an advanced and emerging ensemble regression ML model was applied to predict the location of the LES anisotropy points for the cases in which the high-fidelity results are assumed to be unavailable.
-For this purpose, based on the non-linearity of the eddy-viscosity and integrity basis tensors, physical explanations, and theoretical concepts, a set of 54 features was created for cells located in the wake zone.
-A feature-selection technique was utilized to determine the necessary features with the objectives of reducing the computational cost and preventing overfitting.
-We used data from a single wind-farm layout to train and test a model that could predict the results for two other unseen wind-farm cases; one with a different turbine spacing and the other with the same streamwise turbine spacing but with nonaligned turbines.
-The trained model and the perturbation framework demonstrated generalizability and case-independency to a large extent when tested on the unseen cases.
+In the second step, based on the non-linearity of the eddy-viscosity and integrity basis tensors, physical explanations, and theoretical concepts, a set of 54 features was created for cells located in the wake zone.
+Then, by utilizing a two-step feature-selection technique, the necessary features were determined with the objectives of reducing the computational cost and preventing over-fitting.
+By comparing the performance of three different ML algorithms, the XGBoost algorithm as an advanced and emerging ensemble regression model was applied to predict the location of the LES anisotropy points for the cases in which the high-fidelity results are assumed to be unavailable.
+We used data from a single wind-farm layout to train and test a model that could predict the results for two other unseen wind-farm cases: one with less turbine spacing, to incorporate increased turbulence intensity and enhanced wake effects; and the other one with the same streamwise turbine spacing but with non-aligned turbines to investigate partial wake effects in a more complex layout.